uiano/Turing-MPS/Documentation/manual.md

 To access properties of any model or solution use <kbd>Alt</kbd>+<kbd>Enter</kbd>.
 You can also access `properties` at the bottom of the drop down menu when `right-clicking` a model or solution.

+The combination machine may show a textual view.
+To convert this to a diagrammatic view `right-click` inside the window where the specifications are written.
+Then click on `Push-editor-hints`.
+After that click on `Use custom hints` and tick the `graph` box under Turing, then click `OK`.
+New Activites are added by `drag-and-drop` and are found in the `Diagram Palette` normally seen in the horizontal right hand bar in mps.

 ## Turing Language Syntax
 There are two types of turing machines implemented in the language.